nils-herrmann/sprynger/docs/source/initialization.rst

 Configuration
 =============

-`sprynger` stores values it needs for operation in a configuration file called `sprynger.cfg`.
-The config file saves credentials as well as directory names for folders that store downloaded results.
-`sprynger` reads this file on startup.

-You can find the configuration file in: `~/.config/sprynger/sprynger.cfg`

-By default, after initial set-up (see below), the file will look like this:
+The configuration file has to be a TOML file with the following structure.
+If any information is missing the default will be used.

 .. code-block:: cfg